 Through its global policy engagement, including through the B20 process, the IIRC is committed to supporting this agenda.
 If corporate reporting can be reformed to refocus capital on the long-term, this will be a tangible contribution to the World Bank’s agenda.

 The World Bank’s hypothesis is that better information can help to improve governance, accountability, and rebuild trust in a post-crisis global economy, where raising capital and promoting sustainable growth are essential.
 In addition, as a result of information asymmetry, private investors’ perception of risk in developing countries tends to be overstated, thereby limiting the appetite to invest.
-By enabling and encouraging public and private sector organizations to be more transparent to stakeholders about risks and how these risks are being managed, <IR> could reduce information asymmetry and enable investors to make more effective investment decisions and hopefully facilitate the crowding in of resources.
+By enabling and encouraging public and private sector organisations to be more transparent to stakeholders about risks and how these risks are being managed, <IR> could reduce information asymmetry and enable investors to make more effective investment decisions and hopefully facilitate the crowding in of resources.

 We agree with the World Bank that change will not happen “overnight”, as it requires a shift in behaviour and culture through integrated management and thinking.
 This is one of the reasons why we established the Pioneer Network so that participants could not only learn from each other on their journeys but also provide encouragement and mutual support.
 With World Bank Group support we will also be producing an introductory guide to <IR> with a public sector focus.